 The other two days a week I am immediately opposite the Otari-Wilton Bush Reserve at 151 Wilton Road.
 There is a large paved area in front of the house where you are welcome to park.
 The downstairs front door, which has a green canopy above it, is the door into the clinic.
 Wilton Road is 10-15 minutes by car from the CBD.
 You can get to it a number of ways, either through Kelburn, through Wadestown or via Aro Street.
 Please ask me if you would like more detailed directions.

 I hold a BA (Psychology major), a Diploma of Counselling obtained from the Psychosynthesis Institute (Auckland), and have completed a three year course of psychotherapy training with the Institute of Transactional Analysis (Wellington).
-I was a counsellor at Relationships Aotearoa in Wellington for 2 years. and have completed training in Emotionally Focused Couples Therapy to the level of Core Skills Advanced Training.
+I am fully certified by ICEEFT as an Emotionally Focused Couples therapist.
 I am a fully registered member of PAnzA (Psychosynthesis Aotearoa NZ & Australia Inc.), which has its own Code of Ethics and Complaints Procedures. and am currently in training as a Psychotherapist, and am a Provisional Member of the NZ Association of Psychotherapists.
 I am a member of ICEEFT - the International Centre for Excellence in Emotionally Focused Therapy.

 I have faced many difficulties during the course of my own life, and the two supports of therapy and mindfulness practices, have been indispensable.
 I know from the depths of my being that increasing self awareness is the crucial learning that allows us to develop more joy, satisfaction, peacefulness and love in our lives.
 I have an ongoing interest in mindfulness meditation and Eastern philosophy and in how practices from these traditions may be used by Westerners, regardless of their spiritual tradition or beliefs, to foster self-awareness and personal growth.